Ask a Mom: Concussions are a Big Deal

 When I got there, the team was in the dugout, but a couple of his teammates came out and told me Ben had hit his head and he had a headache.
 They laughed at the jokes he had made afterward.
 His coach left him in the lineup, batting leadoff.
 He stole a base he doesn’t remember stealing.
 He played the whole game, but he doesn’t remember it at all.

 The part of the night I remember most is one that triggers my mom guilt.
-I – Ben’s mother, his biggest fan, his protector, the person who would jump in front of a speeding bullet or between his head and a bus door if given the chance – I let him take a couple of Tylenol.
-It was a cold night, so I settled in with my quilt and propane heater to watch him play.
+I – Ben’s mother, his biggest fan, his protector, the person who would jump in front of a speeding bullet or between his head and a bus door if given the chance – I let him take a couple of Tylenol; then, because it was a cold night, I settled in with my quilt and propane heater to watch him play.
 I didn’t realize he had a concussion.
 I didn’t take him to the hospital.
 I don’t remember it ever occurring to me to do so.

 Ben wears contact lenses, so when his vision was blurry a couple weeks after the bus incident, we assumed he needed new ones.
 In practice one day, the kid who hadn’t made an error in two seasons misjudged a fly ball, and it hit him on the head.
 His confidence began to wane as his batting average plummeted and he occasionally failed to make routine plays.

 School resumed, but Ben’s health seemed to be deteriorating.
-This scrappy kid who just the previous fall had run cross country, practiced basketball, trained for (and finished second in) a triathlon, and took karate lessons all at the same time, could suddenly barely make a couple-mile run with his cross country team.
+This scrappy kid who just the previous fall had excelled in cross country, practiced with his basketball team, trained for (and finished second in) a triathlon, and took karate lessons all at the same time, could suddenly barely make a couple-mile run with his cross country team without giving in to exhaustion.

 Fatigue plagued him, and he continually complained about headaches, nausea, and even a fever.
 He was suddenly clumsy.
 We still couldn’t get his contact prescription adjusted correctly.
 He missed school.
 He lost weight.
 He had insomnia.
 He was the grumpiest teenager ever known to man.
 It took months before we began to see all the symptoms were pieces of a puzzle that actually fit together.